 Description

-Railings inside the arches, and gates in central arch, have pointed bars, fleurs de lys newels and scrolls beneath the top rails and above the bottom rail.
+Inside the arches, there are railings and gates in the central arch, which are designed with pointed bars, fleurs de lys newels, and scrolls beneath the top rails and above the bottom rail.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.